mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 > That’s why Dōgen Zenji says “Universal Recommendation for Zazen” – *universal* recommendation.
 It’s really *universal*.
 [It’s] not only weeding out (that is, removing all weeds) on your own territory.
 Anyone can do it.
 Wherever you may be, you can do it.
 >
 > – From [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 3,” June 11, 1979, at 1:02:07](https://katagiritranscripts.net/1979-06-11-Fukanzazengi-Talk-3#10207).

+So there are two meanings of the word *universal* that are being used simultaneously here.
+One meaning of *universal* is that anyone can do this practice of zazen.
+The other meaning is that in zazen we sit with all beings *in the universe*.
+As we’ll begin to see in the following sections, these two meanings are related.

 ---